marksverdhei/thoughts-materialized/thoughts/polar_bears.md

 I do not consider myself a utilitarian, but I truly believe utilitarian principles are integral to make the best world we can, which is our responsibility as humans.

+There are many other animals that commit infanticide among other abominations.
+Exhaustively evaluating these animals would be a waste of time and resources, but the principles communicated in this article should be considered and applied to the remainder of our fauna.

 ### References